oashour/QuickNLSE/README.md

 # QuickNLSE

 NOTE: This is an old work and is unrevised.
 It's a complete mess and I intend to overhaul it soon.
 Please use my MATLAB library called HighNLSE, it's much slower, of course, but will get the job done and I even coded 8th order algorithms.
+I intend to clean up all the files some time soon, move my bash scripts to python and use make files, as any decent human being would, as well as create a new branch for the timing instead of this atrocious mess.
+Hopefully this will be done by August, I am very busy with another paper.

 Numerical Solutions for the nonlinear Schrodinger equation using CPU, CUDA and MPI.